Red Bay Lifeboat Station: History

 One of the more unusual items to be found at Red Bay lifeboat station is a large Buoy once operated by the Commissioner of Irish Lights.
 Dating from 1969, Conical Buoy No 131 spent the next thirty years moored in Clew Bay, County Mayo, warning mariners of the shingle bar at Dorinish More.
 Left to rot near Larne after it was replaced, it was 'acquired' by the crew at Red Bay, and towed up to the station by lifeboat.
-Blast cleaned, repaired, painted, with a working light and a slot cut in the side, it is probably the largest RNLI donation box.
+Blast cleaned, repaired, painted, with a working light and a slot cut in the side, it is now probably the largest RNLI donation box.

+A ceremony was held at the lifeboat station at Cushendall on Sat 28 May 2011, to formally name the new Inshore lifeboat, which had arrived on station in 2010.
+Geoffrey Charles had been working as a Scuba diving instructor in Thailand, and was instrumental in rescuing many people, after the island of PhiPhi was hit by the 2004 Indian Ocean earthquake and tsunami.
+He died shortly afterwards, at the age of 32.
+The lifeboat was funded by Roger and Judith Colmer, in memory of their son, and to recognise the work he did saving lives at sea.
+The lifeboat was accepted into the care of Red Bay Lifeboat Station by Operations Manager Alan Murphy, and then with a bottle of champagne poured over the side of the boat by Judith and Roger's grandson Edward, the boat was named Geoffrey Charles (B-843).

 Red Bay's Atlantic-class lifeboat would be called out 20 times in 2015, and 11 of these times were in the dark.
 Over 160 hours had been spent out at sea.
 Following a coastal review, it was decided to place an All-weather lifeboat at Red Bay for a 2-year evaluation period, whilst retaining the Inshore boat.

 Three years later, the allocation of a Trent-class lifeboat to Red Bay was made permanent, and in 2019, 14-32 Corinne Whiteley (ON 1253) from the relief fleet was made Red Bay's permanent All-weather lifeboat.

 In 2024, Red Bay Coxswain Patrick 'Paddy' McLaughlin was awarded the MBE for his 43 years service to the RNLI.

 Station honours

-The following are awards made at Red Bay (Antrim).
+The following are awards made at Red Bay (Antrim):